holyjak/fulcro-intro-wshop/docs/INTRO.md

 ## Fulcro intro

-_Disclaimer: I'm not going to talk about WHY things are they way they are.
+_Disclaimer: I'm not going to talk much about WHY things are they way they are.
 Read https://fulcro-community.github.io/guides/tutorial-minimalist-fulcro/index.html#_why_fulcro to learn about that._

+### Why Fulcro?

+Because it provides a complete, integrated model for building non-trivial business applications that span front- and backend.
+No more tons of plumbing code, editing N disparate places, searching for string IDs!

+### What is Fulcro?

 Fulcro is a full-stack web framework for a _graph API_.
 Let's unpack that: